 Most commonly, employers, leasing or renting agents, lenders, the government, and attorneys are the ones running background checks.
 Here are some more details about each group.

 Employers have to conduct background checks on all potential hires in the name of safety.
-The checks help them establish whether a candidate’s work history is valid and they will be capable of carrying out the tasks and fulfilling the responsibilities delegated to them.
-Employer background checks typically focus on employment and education verification, the existence of criminal history, character references, citizenship status, and sometimes drug screening.
+The checks help them establish whether a candidate’s work history is valid and whether they will be capable of carrying out the tasks and fulfilling the responsibilities delegated to them.
+Employer background checks typically focus on employment and education verification, the existence of criminal history, character references, and citizenship status.
+Sometimes drug screening at drug testing san antonio centers, or testing centers in their local area, will be requested too.

 A recent CareerBuilder survey showed just under three-quarters of employers screened applicants using social media before and after the interview.
 About half use social media to screen existing employees.
 Legislatively, this is a grey area.